-The Fear of Fish is Technically Known as Ichthyophobia and is a relatively rare phobia.
+The Fear of Fish is also known as Ichthyophobia and is a relatively rare phobia.

 It is possible that the rapid and random movement of a fish, that is often seen in peripheral vision (out of the corner of the eye) leads directly to the ‘startle’ reflex which may then lead onto an anxiety reaction.